“We have to be innovative. We have an obligation to our communities. We have to find ways to make it work.”

 A rising tide of entrepreneurs shows that there is.
 Our Path to Prosperity business competition, designed in partnership with the indigenous-led Spruce Root Inc., trains and offers startup funding to socially responsible and environmentally sustainable ventures from across Southeast Alaska.

-Our most recent Path to Prosperity winners, Skya’ana Coffee Co. of Klawock, Alaska, and Juneau’s Wild Alaska Kelp Co., will each bring home $40,000 in business development funds.
+Recent Path to Prosperity winners, Skya’ana Coffee Co. of Klawock, Alaska, and Juneau’s Barnacle Foods, each won $40,000 in business development funds.
 They both exemplify businesses that serve as a force for good – for people and the planet – while maintaining profitability.
 These three “P’s” are the hallmarks of Path to Prosperity businesses.

 Path to Prosperity has been a guiding force for a new generation of entrepreneurs in Alaska.
 By training its participants in crafting solid business plans that include sustainability as a measure of success, P2P is helping people launch their dreams.
 In fact, a panel of contest judges bases its awards on the strength of contestants’ business plans.

 “The entire experience with P2P, especially the mentoring and networking, has been life changing for me and the future of my business,” said Tina Steffen, the company’s founder.
-“Learning the importance of being a triple-bottom-line company has completely changed the way I look at being a business owner.
-I am so thankful for these opportunities.”
+“Learning the importance of being a triple-bottom-line company has completely changed the way I look at being a business owner.”

 For Matt Kern, co-founder of Wild Alaska Kelp Co., business training through P2P offered an intensive learning experience.